How to put the Hero at the heart of your story (and your life)

 How The Hero’s Journey® Writing Course works

-We host a live Zoom session once a week for eight weeks on Wednesdays from 16:00 to 19:30 UK time.
+We host a live Zoom session once a week for eight weeks on Wednesday evenings (UK/SA).

 Every week we send you precise notes and links to a variety of online resources several days in advance of the Zoom session.

 You work their way through them, and jot down any questions you have, or points you’d like to make in the Zoom session which will take place every Wednesday evening.